maximtrp/scikit-na/README.md

 ![NA heatmap](img/titanic_na_heatmap.svg)

 Droppables are those values that will be dropped if we simply use `pandas.DataFrame.dropna()` on the *whole dataset*.

 #### Stairs plot

-Stairs plot is one more useful visualization of dataset shrinkage on applying `pandas.DataFrame.dropna()` method to each column sequentially (sorted by the number of NA values, by default):
+Stairs plot is one more useful visualization of dataset shrinkage on applying `pandas.Series.dropna()` method to each column sequentially (sorted by the number of NA values, by default):

 ```python
 na.altair.plot_stairs(data)